mongautam/demo-apps/orderfulfillmentservice/README_OrderFulfillment.md

 The demo features an event-driven architecture composed of three core services:

 * **Shopping Cart Service:** Manages user shopping carts and generates events upon cart modifications.
-* **Order Processing Service:** Receives order requests, handles inventory checks, and initiates order creation via an HTTP endpoint.
+* **Order Processing Service:** Receives order requests, handles order validation checks, and initiates order creation via an HTTP endpoint.
-* **Shipment Service:** (Conceptual) Manages the shipment process and updates shipment statuses (represented by events).
+* **Shipment Service:**  Manages the shipment process and updates shipment statuses (represented by events).

 A dedicated **Shopping Cart Event Generator** script simulates user interactions.
 It can publish events to either a Kafka topic or a MongoDB capped collection, configurable via a command-line argument.